 - 2.5 Difficulties in preparing for assessment tasks will not usually be considered for reviewing results.
 In exceptional circumstances, the Principal may consider reviewing results gained under adverse conditions. - 2.6 If a student knows in advance that they will be absent on the date of an in-class task, the school should be contacted and the Deputy Principal informed prior to the date.
 Assessment tasks should be completed and submitted before the due date unless other arrangements are made with the Head Teacher of the subject.
 Should a task be submitted late then a doctor's certificate must be submitted with the illness/misadventure form. - 2.7 If a student is ill during an assessment task they must inform the supervising teacher immediately.
 The time of the student illness will be recorded and the student may be offered a period equal to the time missed due to the illness.
-The student must provide a doctor's certificate for illness immediately upon their return to school and complete the illness/misadventure form. - 2.8 If a student becomes ill during an assessment task the Head Teacher will decide whether an estimate or a substitute task will be given. - 2.9 Students must attend school the day before an assessment task is due.
+The student must provide a doctor's certificate for illness immediately upon their return to school and complete the illness/misadventure form. - 2.8 If a student becomes ill during an assessment task the Head Teacher will decide whether an estimate or a substitute task will be given. - 2.9 Students must attend all classes on the day of an assessment task is due.
+Students are not permitted to arrive late because they have been working on the task.
+No marks will be awarded if this occurs, unless the necessary documentation is provided.
+Students must attend school the day an assessment task is due.
 Students are not permitted to stay away from school so that they can work on the task.
-No marks will be awarded if this occurs, unless the necessary documentation is provided.
-(See 2.3) - 2.10 In the event of illness for an examination, students are expected to see the teacher or Head Teacher of the subject to arrange an alternative time to sit the examination.
+No marks will be awarded if this occurs, unless the necessary documentation is provided. - 2.10 In the event of illness for an examination, students are expected to see the teacher or Head Teacher of the subject to arrange an alternative time to sit the examination.
 A doctor's certificate must be submitted with an illness/misadventure form. - 2.11 Students are entitled to appeal decisions to award no marks by submitting an appeal to the Principal no later than 5 days after the task was returned to the student.
 The appeal should describe the student's concern regarding the assessment task procedures. - 2.12 Students are expected to attempt all tasks set.
 The minimum requirement is that the student must make a genuine attempt at assessment tasks that contribute in excess of 50% of available marks in the course. - 2.13 In the case of extension courses, students who do not comply with the minimum assessment requirements for any co-requisite course will not receive a result in either course.